 Book Title: Lean Six Sigma For Dummies

-OUR TAKE: Written by two Lean Six Sigma experts, this top-rated title will introduce you to the jargon used in this organizational practice and help you learn to use it to you and your company’s advantage.
+OUR TAKE: Written by two Lean Six Sigma experts, this top-rated title will introduce you to the jargon used in this organizational practice and help you learn to use it to your company’s advantage.

-Description: With the strategies and insights outlined in this book, readers can take their projects, teams, and organization workflows to a whole new level of efficiency.
+Description: With the strategies and insights outlined in this book, readers can take their projects, teams, and organization workflows to a whole new efficiency level.
 The book is written by Martin Brenig-Jones and Jo Dowdall, who collectively have over fifty years of Lean Six Sigma experience.
 Their book will guide readers through the fundamental principles of Lean thinking and Six Sigma processes by breaking them down into easy-to-follow steps.
 The topics covered will help readers learn to use Lean Six Sigma to create business cultures that prioritize continuous improvement, streamline tasks with robotic process automation, sustain ongoing business improvements, and more.GO TO BOOK

 Book Title: Lean Six Sigma For Leaders: A practical guide for leaders to transform the way they run their organization

-Description: Written for business leaders, this title presents its audience with a simplified approach to the process of adopting a continuous improvement framework.
+Description: Written for business leaders, this title presents its audience with a simplified approach to adopting a continuous improvement framework.
 Writers Martin Brenig-Jones and Jo Dowdall use real-world case studies and a practical, jargon-free approach to outline the fundamental principles of Lean Six Sigma.
 At approximately three hundred pages, the book is a relatively quick read.
 It can help leaders get the insights they need to start making more informed strategic decisions, implement Lean Six Sigma methodologies into their day-to-day practices, and set their company on the right course.GO TO BOOK

 Book Title: The Lean Six Sigma Pocket Toolbook: A Quick Reference Guide to 100 Tools for Improving Quality and Speed